 Hosting Student Conferences

-Providing Curriculum for both Christian Schools and Homeschoolers
+Providing Curriculum for Christian Schools, Homeschoolers, and churches.

 Developing Free Worldview Resources